Assessment of your application

 At this stage, ASQA reviews the suitability of your nominated senior and/or influential personnel to confirm that they meet all fit and proper person requirements.
 ASQA may also investigate your organisation’s business status through the Australian Securities and Investments Commission (ASIC).

 ASQA will also consider your financial viability risk assessment pack at this stage.
 This assessment estimates an applicant’s capacity to maintain registration as an RTO and continue to comply with all registration requirements.

 An application may be rejected at this stage if it does not satisfy all:

 - financial viability risk assessment requirements.

 If your application progresses past the risk assessment stage, ASQA will schedule a registration audit.
-The audit helps ASQA ensure your organisation is prepared to commence delivering and assessing nationally recognised training.
+The audit confirms that your organisation is prepared to commence delivering and assessing nationally recognised training.

 ASQA will conduct the audit at one or more of your organisation’s venues.

-ASQA will review the evidence from the audit and prepare an audit report.
-You will receive a copy of the audit report, which will outline any non-compliance identified at the audit.
+You will receive a copy of the audit report, which will identify any non-compliance identified at the audit.